 The good news is that just because you’re not an entrepreneur, doesn’t mean you can’t make some extra cash here and there.
 In fact, there are plenty of quick and easy ways to improve your financial situation fast.

 - Make More Money In your Current Job

 This suggestion might seem a little obvious at first glance.
 However, the first thing you need to do when you’re trying to improve your cash situation is to look at whether you can make more money doing what you already do.
 For instance, consider whether you might be due a pay rise or a promotion.
-There’s nothing wrong with asking your boss whether there’s anything you can do to improve your pay.
+As a result, you may need a tax bracket calculator should your financial situation change, but I think everyone would agree that more money is always welcome.
+Ultimately, there’s nothing wrong with asking your boss whether there’s anything you can do to improve your pay.

 Additionally, make sure that you keep an eye out for any benefits you can take advantage of.
 There are plenty of great deals out there that can save you on everything from council tax, to energy expenses, and even childcare.
 Speak to the citizen’s advice bureau for extra help.

 - Earn Back Some of What you Spend